upb-uc4/hlf-api/README.md

-protected val username: String = "TestUser123" // this should in most cases be the name of the .id file in your wallet directory. protected val password: String = "Test123" // a password used to register a user and receive/set a certificate for said user when enrolling. protected val organisationId: String = "org1MSP" // the id of the organisation the user belongs to. protected val organisationName: String = "org1" // the name of the organisation the user belongs to.
+protected val username: String = "TestUser123" // this should in most cases be the name of the .id file in your wallet directory. protected val password: String = "Test123" // a password used to register a user and receive/set a certificate for said user when enrolling. protected val organisationId: String = "org1MSP" // the id of the organisation the user belongs to.
+(MSP-ID) protected val organisationName: String = "org1" // the name of the organisation the user belongs to.
+(AFFILIATION)

 ```